 What will be discussed during my consultation for a Facelift?

 Dr. Antell will ask you what concerns you most about your appearance and address that region first and foremost.
 He will talk about your options, the facelift surgery and the deep plane facelift technique, the risks, and potential complications, your recovery period, how much downtime you should allow yourself, the operating room, and the anesthesia.

 He will show you in a mirror how much improvement you can expect from facelift surgery by simulating the amount of tension with his hands.
-He believes that computer imaging gives false expectations as it does not take into account the texture, thickness and elasticity of your skin, or of your ability to heal.
+He believes that computer imaging gives false expectations as it does not take into account the texture, thickness, and elasticity of your skin, or your ability to heal.

 Dr. Antell spends as much time as is necessary with you to make sure you fully understand all the aspects of the procedure.
 Dr. Antell has had cosmetic surgery himself and speaks from experience as a patient as well as a doctor.